eval/bbangsearch/README.md

 ```

 It's defined in the EDN-format (which is like JSON if you squint a bit).
-A bang has a name (i.e. `project/rails`) and a map with a description (`:desc`), a template (`:tpl`) and (optionally) aliases.
+A bang has a name (i.e. `project/rails`) and a map (`{,,,}`) containing a description (`:desc`), a template (`:tpl`) and (optionally) aliases.

 As you have guessed, the template is what ultimately yields the url.
 The templating system used is [Selmer](https://github.com/yogthos/Selmer/).
-Whatever you search for is urlescaped and appended to the `q=` in this example.
-So `bbang project/rails some query` will open url `https://api.rubyonrails.org/v6.1.7.6?q=some+query`.
+Whatever you search for is escaped and appended to the `q=` in this example.
+So `bbang project/rails some query` will open url `https://api.rubyonrails.org/v6.1.7.6?q=some+query` (you can quickly test bangs with the url-flag, e.g. `bbang mybang query --url`).

-The aliases ensure that the same bang definition is used when searching with one of the aliases.
-In this case we override the existing `rails` bang (pointing to the API docs of the current version of Rails) - so we don't really need to learn a new bang-name and can use what we normally would use to search Rails API-docs.
+Aliases make the bang available under shorter (or existing) names.
+In this case we override the existing `rails` bang (normally pointing to the API docs of the current version of Rails) so whenever we walk into our project we can still keep using `bbang rails some query` and we have the right version API-docs.

 Using Selmer's tags you can do nifty things:
 ```clojure